rcullito/emacsfiles/README.md

+# Emacs Config

+Take as much or as little as you like.
+Suggestions welcome.

+## What is Here?

+  - straight.el and use-package for a sane package story
+  - slight tweaks on zenburn theme to get rid of all the red and replace it with shades of purple that are easier on the eyes
+  - some elisp utils I wrote to simplify defining vanilla emacs keybindings, organizing multiple sractch buffers, and an indentation helper
+  - A port of Paul Graham's Generalized Variables macros from Common Lisp to simplify variable assignment

-## Setup
+## Help

-Clone this repository alongside other local projects, i.e.:

-`cd ~/rob`
-`git clone git@github.com:rcullito/emacs.git`
-`cd`

-Symlink .emacs and .emacs.d to home directory

-`ln -s ~/rob/emacs/.emacs.d .emacs.d`

-Packages that are not already installed will be installed on the first emacs run
+Packages that are not already installed will be installed on the first emacs run by straight